How to Hire a Security Guard

 One size does not fit all when it comes to security officers.
 If you’re hiring a security guard for an elementary school or a senior living complex, then a candidate with a friendly and approachable manner is essential.
 But if you’re hiring someone to guard valuable merchandise in a high-crime neighborhood, you’ll want someone who conveys authority, while also showing an appropriate amount of restraint in high-stress situations.

 Some settings require round-the-clock security.
 Residents in a planned community are likely to expect 24-hour security.
-On-site security can be an effective deterrent to crime, especially if your business is located in a high-crime neighborhood, and particularly if expensive equipment or merchandise is housed on the premises.
-Knowing how to hire a security guard is also a must if you sell or store alcohol or .
+On-site security can be an effective crime deterrent, especially if your business is located in a high-crime neighborhood, and particularly if expensive equipment or merchandise is housed on the premises.

 2. Decide How You Will Equip a Security Guard